What is the Dominican Republic Environmental Film Festival and who organizes it?

 - Attendance by renowned filmmakers and national and international experts, academics, activists, filmmakers and leaders from the public and private sectors, with whom the audience will be able to interact in order to share good environmental practices and to create innovative solutions that contribute to the country’s sustainable development.

-- More than 90 screenings in approximately 14 cities around the Dominican Republic, including Santo Domingo, Santiago, San Francisco de Macorís, San Juan de la Maguana and Baní.
+- More than 100 screenings in more than 10 cities around the Dominican Republic, including Santo Domingo, Santiago, San Francisco de Macorís, San Juan de la Maguana and Baní, among others.